pandas-dev/pandas/doc/source/basics.rst

 parameter that is by default ``False`` and copies the underlying data.
 Pass ``inplace=True`` to rename the data in place.

+.. versionadded:: 0.18.0

+Finally, :meth:`~Series.rename` also accepts a scalar or list-like for altering the ``Series.name`` attribute.

+.. ipython:: python

+   s.rename("scalar-name")

 .. _basics.rename_axis:

 The Panel class has a related :meth:`~Panel.rename_axis` class which can rename